jasonhemann/20FA-2800/syllabus.md

 To summarize:

-* "Gatherings on or off campus must conform to healthy practices as outlined by university and [Massachusetts state guidance](https://www.mass.gov/doc/revised-gatherings-order-august-7-2020).
+* Gatherings on or off campus must conform to healthy practices as outlined by university and [Massachusetts state guidance](https://www.mass.gov/doc/revised-gatherings-order-august-7-2020).
   If you host or attend an inappropriate party or gathering, you run the very real risk of immediate removal from the community.

-* "Wear a mask indoors and outdoors as you maintain a 6-foot distance from everyone.
+* Wear a mask indoors and outdoors as you maintain a 6-foot distance from everyone.

-* "Get tested every three days using the COVID-19 Test Scheduler ([covid19-testing.northeastern.edu](https://northeastern.sharepoint.com/sites/covidscheduler).)
+* Get tested every three days using the COVID-19 Test Scheduler ([covid19-testing.northeastern.edu](https://northeastern.sharepoint.com/sites/covidscheduler).)
   We may require more frequent testing as the semester progresses.
 It’s quick, easy and will help us to quickly identify and care for anyone